tholcman/disk-melting/README.md

 terraform apply
 ```

-in usually takes less then 24 hours broke, check dmesg.
+it usually takes less then 24 hours to broke, check dmesg.

 To destroy resources
 ```